 · A consent form template: adults nominated by parents

 · Guidelines: Designated club officer responsible for child protection

-For clarification concerning any matter related to children on meets, or child and vulnerable adult protection please contact the Mountaineering Scotland Child Protection Officer David Gibson by calling 01738-493942 or by email.
+For clarification concerning any matter related to children on meets, or child and vulnerable adult protection please contact the Mountaineering Scotland Child Protection Officer Stuart Younie by calling 01738-493942 or by email.